nherment/arkhaios/README.md

 Arkhaios is an online photo gallery with infinite scrolling and granular sharing capabilities

+This is still work in progress (aka alpha version), administration is ugly and still hard to use but I'm getting there...
+The sources are full of hacks.

 [Feature requests as well as bugs report are greatly appreciated](https://github.com/nherment/arkhaios/issues)

 Sources